521314/py-faster-rcnn-with-new-dataset/README.md

 This is the most important step, and you should modify multiple files in side $Faster-RCNN-Root/lib.

 (1) Transform your data into the format of VOC2007.
 The pascal voc 2007 dataset are composed of three folders: ImageSets, JPEGImages, Annotations.
 You should build your own dataset like this.
 The annotations file should be ".xml" format.
+Create the dataset using the script "tools/create_xml.py".
+Then you divide your dataset into trainval, val, train, test part.
+Then you delete the original "VOC2007" folder inside the "VOCdevkit" folder with the new dataset folder you just created.

+(2) change the file "$Faster-RCNN-Root/lib/datasets/pascal_voc.py" line 30 "self._classes" to the actuall classes of your datasets

+Since you are using a different dataset, the number of classes might be different and the format of your picture might also be different from ".jpg", so you may also need to change "self._image_ext = '.jpg'" accordingly.